-A course code is made of two parts:
+The course code consists of two parts:

-- 1. Letter Code: It contains 2 to 4 characters. - For general education courses, the first character begins with G, followed by 2 to 3 characters that represent the course category within the general education course.
-For example, GISL represents a general education course of Islamic Studies, GQR represents a general education course of Quantitative Reasoning. - Major Mathematics courses: The letter code MATH is used for all major Mathematics courses. - Interdisciplinary/allied courses: The letter code MPHY is used for Physics courses and the letter code MACS is used for Computer Science courses.
+- 1. Letter code consists of 3 to 4 characters. - For general education courses, the first character begins with G, followed by 2 to 3 characters that represent the course category within the general education course.
+For example, GISL represents a general education course of Islamic Studies, GQR represents a general education course of Quantitative Reasoning. - Major courses: The letter code MATH is used for all major Mathematics courses. - Interdisciplinary/allied courses: The letter code MAAL is used for Interdisciplinary/allied courses. - Computer Science courses: The letter code MACS is used for Computer Science courses.